-Videos advising of how to use the HomePod have been published to Apple's YouTube Support channel since its launch, starting with a trio of guides advising how to use Siri to play music, to use the touch controls, and how to adjust the HomePod's settings.
-A later guide "How to get the most from HomePod" is a longer video covering basic HomePod functions including personal requests, talking to Siri, using it as a speakerphone, and controlling smart home accessories.
+Apple has published videos to its YouTube Support channel, advising how to use the HomePod.
+The series starts with a trio of guides advising how to use Siri to play music, use the touch controls, and adjust the HomePod's settings.
+A later guide, titled "How to get the most from HomePod," is a longer video covering basic HomePod functions including personal requests, talking to Siri, using it as a speakerphone, and controlling smart home accessories.

-Like other products, Apple has tried to maintain the privacy of its customers when using the HomePod.
+Like with other its products, Apple has tried to maintain customer privacy when using the HomePod.
 While the speaker does communicate with Apple's servers, it does so by anonymizing the data and using encryption.

 "No information is sent to Apple servers until HomePod recognizes the key utterance "Hey Siri," and any information after that point is encrypted and sent via an anonymous Siri ID," wrote Apple.
 "For room sensing, all analysis is done locally on the device and is not shared with Apple."

 Aside from the above information, few other details about the HomePod's specifications ware known prior to release.
-Apple's release of firmware for the device in July 2017 caused developers to delve inside the code to try and find out more information, including how the HomePod had 1GB of memory for its A8 processor to use.
+Apple's release of firmware for the device in July 2017 caused developers to delve inside the code to try and find out more information, including the HomePod's 1GB of RAM and A8 processor.

-The round display at the top, showing the Siri graphic, has a resolution of 272 by 340 pixels, which happens to be the same resolution as the 38mm Apple Watch.
-As the display for the HomePod is physically larger, it has a lower pixel density than the compact screens used in the Apple Watch range.
+The round display at the top, showing the Siri graphic, has a resolution of 272 by 340 pixels, which is the same resolution as the 38mm Apple Watch.
+As the HomePod's display is physically larger, it has a lower pixel density than the compact screens used in the Apple Watch range.

 Throughout the life of the HomePod, Apple has issued software updates that add new features or improve existing functions for its users.
 The launch version ran HomePod version 11.2.5.

-Apple's first update, version 11.3 (15E217) in March 2018, brought "general improvements for stability and quality," with Apple not explaining exactly what those changes actually were in the release notes.
+Apple's first update, version 11.3 (15E217) in March 2018, brought "general improvements for stability and quality."
+Apple didn't go into more specifics in the release notes.

 The release of iOS 11.4 in May 2019 introduced multi-room audio and stereo pairing for the HomePod, as part of AirPlay 2's new features that launched at the same time.

-An update to Siri in February 2019 on the HomePod quietly updated the British and Australian male voices for the speaker, to make them clearer and more natural-sounding than before.
-The update was not officially announced by Apple.
+A Siri update in February 2019 quietly updated the British and Australian male voices for the HomePod, making them clearer and more natural-sounding.
+Apple didn't officially announce the update.

 March 2019 added another change to Siri on HomePod, performing similar changes but for the female British voice.
 Again, there was no announcement regarding the upgrade.

-Accompanying updates for iOS 13, Apple added quite a few features to HomePod in September 2019.
+Accompanying updates for iOS 13, Apple added new features to HomePod in September 2019.
 Users were able to listen to over 100,000 radio stations via iHeartRadio, Radio.com, and TuneIn.